 About JEFF

 I'm a recently retired angel investor (with my remaining startup investments now playing out) and former big box retail exec, avid birder and active lister, grandfather, author of the only book on the history of Kohl’s Department Stores, lifelong student of business models, collector of neat stuff, and a seeker of fun experiences.
 As I head more toward my version of retirement, I am devoting very little time as an influencer, blogger and online commenter/poster.
 There is way too much outstanding content out there for me to try to make headway into that torrent of information; there's only so much time in a day, and I want to devote a nice chunk of it enjoying this incredible golden age of series, movies, podcasts and the written word.
-I've always loved the hunt of planning, then enjoying fun experiences with my family and friends, and going forward now trying to make it an even bigger part of my plans.
+I've always loved the journey of planning, then enjoying fun experiences with my family and friends, and going forward now trying to make it an even bigger part of my plans.
 I also have had a lot of fun collecting older, finely detailed things made by incredibly talented artisans.
-I’ve always been attracted to the romance of antiquity and really enjoy the thrill of the hunt for that elusive item, although of late it’s become more about culling the herd, and focusing on what you love vs. what you really like.
+I’ve always been attracted to the romance of antiquity and have enjoyed the thrill of the hunt for that elusive item, although of late it’s become more about culling the herd, and focusing on what you love vs. what you really like.

 I'm really into birding.
 It's the source of my spiritual connectedness.
 For me, when I go birding it's like going to church, which is great, because I don't have people between me and my maker.
 I live on 16 acres on Lake Michigan north of Milwaukee, and I spend a lot of my time now on the property.
 Keeping a life list plays to my competitive side.
-I'm world ranked (#42) for having so far identified 847 species of birds in the ABA Area (the United States, including Hawaii, and Canada).
+I'm world ranked (#40) for having so far identified 848 species of birds in the ABA Area (the United States, including Hawaii, and Canada).
 You can read more about my passion for birds here.
 I also really like (but not addicted to) golf, and have tried to play the Top 50 U.S. public golf courses (I’ve now played 47 of the 50).

 To put it simply, a big part of my journey, as it has been for so many years but even more so today, is about actively surrounding my little world -- literally, my space, inside whatever four walls I reside in at the moment as well as outside when I am in the open air -- with the good and the beautiful and the genuine and the intellectually honest, as best I can, and distancing myself from, you know, the craziness.
 Shields up, Scotty!
 At least that's part of the plan, and a cornerstone of one of my fundamental truths.
 This usually means spending a lot of time around birds.